What Is a Muse? How to Find Yours and Why Everyone Needs One

 Model of Creativity – The Griot

 The griot does not wait for inspiration to strike.
-And griot shows up for the wedding, the funeral, the coronation, and the harvest — and opens themselves as a channel.
+The griot shows up for the wedding, the funeral, the coronation, and the harvest — and opens themselves as a channel.
 Their muse is the community itself.
 The ancestors speak through them.
 The occasion demands that something be created, right now, with everything they carry.

 This is the Ubuntu model of creativity.
 Not the solitary genius in a garret, waiting for a lightning bolt.
-But the committed creative in the community who shows up, does the work, and trusts that what needs to come through them will come—because they have prepared the vessel.
+But the committed creative in the community who shows up, does the work, and trusts that what needs to come through them will come — because they have prepared the vessel.

 Your muse is waiting for you to become that vessel.